WRDS, CRSP, and Compustat

 from sqlalchemy import create_engine

-To establish a connection, you use the function create_engine() with a connection string.
-Note that you need to replace the user and password arguments with your own credentials.
-We defined system variables for the purpose of this book because we obviously do not want (and are not allowed) to share our credentials with the rest of the world (these system variables are stored in the Python environment and loaded with the os.environ() function).
+To establish a connection to WRDS, you use the function create_engine() with a connection string that specifies the WRDS server and your login credentials.
+We defined environment variables for the purpose of this book because we obviously do not want (and are not allowed) to share our credentials with the rest of the world.
+See Setting Up Your Environment for information about why and how to create an .env-file that can be loaded with load_dotenv().
+Alternatively, you can replace os.getenv('WRDS_USER) and os.getenv('WRDS_PASSWORD') with your own credentials (but be careful not to share them with others or the public).

 import os